OverviewFeaturesHow It WorksPricingDemoFAQJoin

 • Homework — student completes the test on their own device before a teacher-set deadline.
 Honest Input™ active, autocorrect fully disabled.

-• Paper — teacher reads each word aloud or uses auto voice-led dictation, no student devices needed.
+• Paper — teacher reads each word aloud or uses Voice Automated Testing, no student devices needed.
 Results land in the same grade record as every digital mode.

 See the full Ezergrade feature set on the features page, read how a live test works on the live spelling test page, go deeper on the Spelling Test Buddy alternative, or view pricing to compare plans.